Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Permissions
 ---------------------------------------------------------------------------------
+ac.reloadcfg - to reload the configuration file. ac.trigger.teleporter - to trigger teleporters.
+Note that this is a trigger permission, not a usage permission.
+Players without this permission can still use a teleporter when another player who has this permission triggers it. ac.wire.teleporter - to wire teleporters. ac.wire.boulder - to wire boulders. ac.trigger.blockactivator - to trigger block activators. ac.wire.sign - to wire signs. ac.trigger.signcommand - to trigger sign commands. ac.passivetrigger.sign - to passively trigger signs.
-ac_reloadcfg - to reload the configuration file. self declared permissions in the configuration file.
+Self defined permissions in the configuration file.

 Plugin Cooperation